Ayush-Singhal-2004/JAVA-NOTES/README.md

 1. Java has 50 keywords.
 2. In addition java reserves - true, false, null.
 3. Java has a extra reserved word 'goto', but we cannot use it in java.
+4. Java uses 'Unicode', which includes ASCII and other characters from languages around the world.